CDTFA SALES TAX AUDITS

 - The total sales recorded on your books to the total sales reported on your sales tax returns.

-- The total sales recorded on your books to the total sales on your income tax returns.
+- The amount of sales on your books to the total sales on your income tax returns.

 - The amount for tax you collected to the tax reported on your returns.